 After you’ve selected the dimensions and data you’d like to include, you can see that relationships will automatically be identified between the fact table (GetData, where you entered the MDX query) and the chosen dimensions:

-As shown above, a knowledge of mdx is necessary in order to utilize the connector.
+As shown above, a knowledge of mdx is necessary in order to utilize the connector. (***UPDATE: Our innovative POV String functionality now allows you to use the connector even if you don’t know mdx.)
 If you aren’t familiar with it coming from the Microsoft world (Analysis Services multidimensional developers excluded), your Essbase administrator can provide you with the queries necessary to pull in the data for your dashboards.
 You’ll have to contact them to get the EssbaseXMLA_Url above anyway.
 Don’t worry, they’re very nice folks – as long as you don’t ask them during month-end close (don’t say we didn’t warn you!).

 Once you get the information from your Hyperion group, you’ll be well on your way to working your visualization magic!
 It’s very easy to wow your CFO, by the way.
 They’re used to seeing stodgy old spreadsheet grids.
 Just picture the look on their face when you show them that their Essbase data can be presented thusly in Power BI by using the Casabase Connector for Oracle Essbase: